 Tore open the shutters and threw up the sash.

-The next six lines are also quite familiar.
+The next six lines of ‘A Visit from St. Nicholas’ are also quite familiar.
 In this section the speaker begins to use the first person, referring to himself as “I” and describing how he is wearing his “cap.”
 The speaker also addresses the fact that he is with his wife, settling in for “a long winter’s nap.”
 This is just a metaphor used to describe the length of unbroken darkness during the nights of winter.
 Their “nap” or night’s sleep, is disturbed by a “clatter.”
 This could be any ruckus noise occurring outside their home.

 The moon on the breast of the new-fallen snow,